credativ/vali/tools/lambda-valitail/README.md

-# lambda-promtail
+# lambda-valitail

-This is a sample template for lambda-promtail - Below is a brief explanation of what we have generated for you:
+This is a sample template for lambda-valitail - Below is a brief explanation of what we have generated for you:

 ```bash
 .